-Important note: The registry used to cancel units should be publicly accessible, otherwise evidence of the cancellation should be attached to the public reporting documents.
+Important note: The registry used to cancel units should be publicly accessible, otherwise a screenshot providing evidence of the cancellation should be included in public reporting documents.

 2.6 VALIDATE: Arrange independent validation

 Independent third party validation ensures the accuracy and completeness of carbon calculations, including the appropriateness of emissions boundaries, methodologies and calculations.